Kuadrant/architecture/rfcs/0000-multiple-control-plane-providers.md

 4. What gateway providers should we initially support? _A:_ Istio and OpenShift Service Mesh (OSSM).
 5. What other gateway providers could we aim to support in the future? _Possible answers:_ [Envoy Gateway](https://gateway.envoyproxy.io/v0.2.0/), [Contour](https://projectcontour.io), other API gateways not based on Envoy, ...
 6. Is "gateway provider" an adequate term?
 What about supporting injecting Kuadrant into sidecar proxies in the future?
+7. Should the reconciliation of a `Kuadrant` CR be considered successful only if all gateway providers indicated in the spec were successfuly configured for that instance of Kuadrant?
+What shall the Operator do in case some of the gateway providers to fail to be configured while others succeed?
+Shall the Operator roll back the successful configurations in case of partial failure?
+Should the Operator reflect the state of the reconciliation of each gateway provider listed in the spec in the status subresource of the `Kuadrant` CR?
+(See [Troubleshooting](#troubleshooting) for possible reasons for the reconciliation to fail.)

 # Future possibilities
 [future-possibilities]: #future-possibilities